 Ah, world-building, how I miss you, you magnificent beauty.
 Let's kiss the very ground that log horizon walks on cause this is the best of the "trapped in a game" genre we are going to get in recent years.

-After the disgusting abominations that is SAO, Overlord, and all the other Bullshit.
-It is great knowing that there are still people in Japan with brains, instead of an extra pair of testicles in their head.
+After the disgusting abominations that is SAO, Overlord, and all the other garbage.
+It is great knowing that there are still people in Japan with brains.

 Plot - 7